ekramteyeb/visma-holidayPlanner/README.md

 # Limitations :
-* Currently it is working only for US country and calculates list of holidays in US.
+* Currently it is working only for US country and calculates list of holidays in US..